-The evidence increasingly suggests that during President Trump’s phone call with the Ukrainian president (along with Trump’s adjacent actions) the President threatened to withhold crucial aid to Ukraine unless they announced a corruption investigation into Joe Biden who was the President’s primary political rival at the time.
+The evidence increasingly suggests that during President Trump’s phone call with the Ukrainian president, the President threatened to withhold crucial aid to Ukraine.
+He threatened this unless they announced a corruption investigation into Joe Biden who was the President’s primary political rival at the time.

 Even most Republican politicians are no longer disputing the basic facts surrounding the President’s phone call with Ukraine.

 But if the President did indeed do what the Democrats say he did, there is a second question.
 Were his actions wrong?

 The evidence also increasingly suggests that his actions were wrong.

 The U.S. election process is supposed to be a fair and unbiased process in which the candidate who wins the office of president is the candidate people in the U.S. believe is the best, most qualified to win.

 Now, of course, this process doesn’t work perfectly.
 It is certainly true that a person is more likely to become president if he has wealth; is a white, male protestant; and has certain political and social ties.

 It is also true that the electoral college system complicates the process.